 If you do bring yourself or a family member to an emergency room, please keep in mind that the staff triages patients based on the severity of their needs and will take the most severely injured first.
 Luckily we have not had to visit the emergency room too many times, but were very grateful it was there when Josh passed out at school.
 The staff at the ER was able to rule out any life threatening conditions immediately and if he had been having a cardiac incident, both the first responders and ER staff would have been equipped to handle it.

 When a child hurts themselves and is upset or when a fever spikes in the wee hours of the morning, it can be hard to make a confident judgment on where, or even if, you should visit a doctor, clinic or ER.
-One thing that has been a huge help to our family over the years is the Aurora Call Center.
+One thing that has been a huge help to our family over the years is our medical association’s call center.
 When I have been unsure how urgently my family or I need to be seen, I have had a nurse call me back to discuss the situation personally.
 This was a huge help when I caught a stomach bug while pregnant and wasn’t sure if I should be concerned about dehydration.
 I didn’t want to go into a clinic in the middle of the night if it wasn’t necessary.
 This service also can schedule pediatric and family practice appointments even when the office is closed.
 I don’t know how many times I called and made an appointment to see Josh’s pediatrician first thing in the morning when he woke in the middle of the night with an earache.

 Because the onset of a health situation can often be accompanied by fear, panic, and strong emotions, it’s a great idea to familiarize yourself with the different service offerings in your area and have a solid idea of which location is best for which situation.
 This way you aren’t trying to research and make decisions in the heat of the moment.
-Learn more about Aurora Health Care’s different locations and services.